drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L02/slides.md

 Common Table Expressions are temporary result sets that can be referenced within a <span class="code-span">SELECT</span>, <span class="code-span">INSERT</span>, <span class="code-span">UPDATE</span>, or <span class="code-span">DELETE</span> statement.
 They are defined using the <span class="code-span">WITH</span> keyword and can be used to simplify complex queries by breaking them down into smaller, more manageable parts.
 CTEs can also be recursive, allowing for hierarchical data retrieval.

-Below is an example that first defines a CTE (which essentially saves a variable upper_bound) and then uses it to filter the results of a query.
+Below is an example that first defines a CTE (which essentially creates a temporary table) and then uses it in a query.

 ```sql